Not from here? Never heard of Center Hill Lake? No problem.

 Burgess Falls is a state park you can visit and get to by water.

-Rock Island State Park is the tail end of the lake and houses Twin Falls waterfall.
+Rock Island State Park is the tail end of the lake and houses Twin Falls waterfall and Great Falls.

-And no, we ain’t talking some small waterfall in somebody’s backyard.
+And no, we aren’t talking about some small waterfall in somebody’s backyard.
 We’re talking about BIG waterfalls.
-We’re talking 136′ tall waterfall at Burgess.
+We’re talking about a 136′ tall waterfall at Burgess.
 And Fanchers….well that’s an 80′ waterfall.
 Kayak, jet ski, boat…you just gotta get there.
 Rock Island has even hosted the U.S. Freestyle Kayaking World Championships.

 BUT accessibility is subject to water level.
 The water level fluctuates depending on when they’re generating at the dam and rainfall.
 Also, the way to Burgess can get a little tight and crowded during summer so please be mindful of others.
 Do not speed and cause wake.
 Why are you in a rush anyway?
 Enjoy the ride! 😌